quicwg/base-drafts/draft-ietf-quic-transport.md

 attacker-chosen connection IDs during the handshake.
 An endpoint MUST treat any of the following as a connection error of type PROTOCOL_VIOLATION:

-* absence of the handshake_connection_id transport parameter from either endpoint,
+* absence of the initial_connection_id transport parameter from either endpoint,

 * absence of the original_connection_id transport parameter from the server,